An imaginative science laboratory in the heart of London

 Key stage 2 and key stage 3 groups

 Students will investigate the differences between the primary colours of pigments, and the primary colours of light.
-Students will then explore how coloured light can be produced using chemistry.
-They will also produce and investigate two natural dyes.
+They will also investigate differences between natural and synthetic dyes.
+Students will then explore how coloured light can be produced during a flame test experiment.

 Learn about this amazing molecule that codes for who we are.